GAndromidas/linuxinstaller/README.md

 ## ⚠️ Important Notes

 - **Run as regular user**: Never run as root - the script will check and exit
-- **Fresh installation recommended**: Designed for post-installation setup on Arch Linux or CachyOS
+- **Fresh installation recommended**: Designed for post-installation setup
 - **Internet required**: All packages are downloaded during installation
 - **Reboot recommended**: Many optimizations require a restart to take effect
 - **Non-destructive**: Script preserves existing configurations when possible
-- **CachyOS users**: Your optimizations and Plymouth setup are preserved; you choose how to handle Fish shell

 ---